hassenmorad/Democratic-Primaries/README.md

 # Analyzing Democratic Primary Polls

 This repository contains files collected & created while analyzing Democratic primary poll data.
 These are key questions I sought to answer in the articles below:
-- Was calling landline numbers was the main method of reaching voters?
+- Was calling landline numbers the main method of reaching voters?
 - Did DNC approved polls differ from other polls in any significant ways?
 - How do candidates compare w/ regards to momentum in key metrics?